rogin/Snippets/Connect/Mirth.md

 router.routeMessage('Test1', message);
 ````

-## <a name='EnableJSmaplookupsbuthidethemappedvaluesfromthedashboardview'></a>Enable JS map lookups but hide the mapped values from the dashboard view
+## Enable JS map lookups but hide the mapped values from the dashboard view

 An interesting discussion 19 Dec 2022 to generate lookups but omit its confidential values from dashboard view.